- Things to Know

 - The use of aspirin or other medication that inhibits clotting should be avoided.

 - Most subconjunctival hemorrhages clear without treatment in one to two weeks.

 What is a subconjunctival hemorrhage?

-The conjunctiva is a clear tissue that covers the white of the eye (the sclera) and lines the inside of both eyelids.
-A subconjunctival hemorrhage is blood that is located between the conjunctiva and the underlying sclera.
+The conjunctiva is the clear tissue that covers the white of the eye (the sclera) and lines the inside of both eyelids.
+A subconjunctival hemorrhage is blood from a tiny broken blood vessel located between the conjunctiva and the underlying sclera.

 What causes a subconjunctival hemorrhage?

 The conjunctiva contains nerves and many small blood vessels.
 These blood vessels are usually barely visible but become larger and more visible if the eye is inflamed.
 These blood vessels are somewhat fragile and their walls break easily, resulting in a subconjunctival hemorrhage (bleeding under the conjunctiva).
 A subconjunctival hemorrhage appears as a bright red or dark red patch on the sclera.
 Most subconjunctival hemorrhages are spontaneous without an obvious cause for the bleeding.
 They come from normal conjunctival blood vessels.
 Since most subconjunctival hemorrhages are painless, a person may discover a subconjunctival hemorrhage only by looking in the mirror.
 Many spontaneous subconjunctival hemorrhages are first noticed by another person seeing a red spot on the white of your eye.
 Rarely there may be an abnormally large or angulated blood vessel as the source of the hemorrhage.

 The following can occasionally result in a spontaneous subconjunctival hemorrhage:

 - Straining/vomiting or a Valsalva maneuver, increasing the pressure in the veins of the head, as in weight lifting or lying on an inversion table upside-down